-Whether you are looking for a new word or trying to complete a sentence, the thesaurus can be your best friend.
-Expanding your vocabulary improves both written and spoken communication skills, creative writing abilities and can be helpful in advancing your career.
+Whether you are looking for a more accurate word or trying to improve your writing, the thesaurus can be your best friend.
+Expanding your vocabulary increases both written and spoken communication skills, creative writing abilities, and can be helpful in advancing your career.

-Use a thesaurus to replace a word in your writing.
+Use a thesaurus to find the right word for your writing.
 Use #NationalThesaurusDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!